-Agencies awarded ESG or CA-ESG funding must follow these program requirements:
+Agencies awarded ESG funding must follow these program requirements:

 Grantee Technical Workshop: Agencies will be required to attend a pre-award grantee technical workshop prior to the release of their funding agreement to assist them in compliance with program regulations and requirements.
-Agencies will be instructed on how utilize the Neighborly Participant Portal, submit data reports, Request for Funds (RFF) form, and Detailed Expense Report (DER) form, and other program related forms to the County.
+Agencies will be instructed on how utilize the Neighborly Participant Portal, submit data reports, submit a Request for Funds (RFF) form, submit a Detailed Expense Report (DER) form, and other program related forms to the County.

 Documents Needed: Funded agencies will be required to execute an agreement with Stanislaus County and provide the required insurance certificates and endorsements prior to the signing of an agreement.
-Agencies are required to provide a copy of its Personnel Policies, Affirmative Action Plan, and its Drug-Free Workplace Policy and other required documents before entering into an agreement.
+Agencies are required to provide a copy of its Personnel Policies, Policies and Procedures for implementing the program, and their Drug-Free Workplace Policy and other required documents before entering into an agreement.

-Reporting and Records: Stanislaus County, HUD, and/or HCD shall have access to all program records.
-Agencies will be required to obtain and provide individual client data including, but not limited to ethnicity, income, disability, race, female head of household, clients 62 years and older and accomplishment data.
+Reporting and Records: Stanislaus County, HUD shall have access to all program records.
+Agencies will be required to obtain and provide individual client data including, but not limited to, ethnicity, income, disability, race, female head of household, clients 62 years and older, and accomplishment data.
 Quarterly and year-end performance reports are required to be entered and submitted through the Neighborly Participant Portal.
 Agencies shall also provide any additional reporting and records related to the program as requested.
-Grant files and individual client files must be maintained for a minimum of five years after the expiration of the funding agreement.
+Grant files and individual client files must be maintained for a minimum of five (5) years after the expiration of the funding agreement.

 Protecting Personally Identifiable Information (PII): Agencies must keep all client information, including credit reports, confidential and secure.
 Any agency staff who interact with clients and collect personal information should be trained on privacy issues and procedures to safeguard data with client information.
-Further laws and regulations on PII are available online via HUD's Protecting PII Guidelines.
+Further laws and regulations on PII are available online via HUD's Privacy Handbook, HCD's ESG Personally Identifying Information Policy, and HUD's Office of Housing Counseling, June 6, 2023, Protecting Personally Identifiable Information presentation slides.

-Request for Funds Process: Invoicing for ESG/CA-ESG funds is required at a minimum on a quarterly basis.
+Request for Funds Process: Invoicing for ESG funds is required at a minimum on a quarterly basis.
 Request for Funds (RFF) forms also referred to as Draw Requests will be submitted in the Neighborly Participant Portal.
 A Detailed Expense Report form will be available in the Neighborly Participant Portal for grantees to complete and submit.
-ESG/CA-ESG funds are provided on a reimbursement basis and supporting documentation must be complete and approved by County staff prior to the release of the funding reimbursement.
+ESG funds are provided on a reimbursement basis and supporting documentation must be complete and approved by County staff prior to the release of the funding reimbursement.

-Monitoring and Technical Assistance: The program will be monitored by County staff for compliance with County, HUD, and/or HCD requirements and regulations.
-HUD and/or HCD staff may also monitor the program for compliance during and up to five years after the funding agreement expires.
+Monitoring and Technical Assistance: The program will be monitored by County staff for compliance with County and HUD requirements and regulations.
+HUD staff may also monitor the program for compliance during and up to five (5) years after the funding agreement expires.
 Program requirements including performance, accomplishments, eligibility, and expenditures will be included in monitoring desk and on-site reviews.
-The County will provide technical assistance as needed or if requested to assist with the project progress and success.
-If the agency is not following the program requirements and regulations, funding may be recaptured, and reimbursement of funds may be required.
+The County will provide technical assistance as needed, or if requested, to assist with the program's progress and success.
+If the agency is not following the program requirements and regulations, funding may be recaptured and reimbursement of funds may be required.